 Medical Treatments for Geographic Tongue

-Usually pain or discomfort is not be felt with this disease and in the cases that pain is felt, it usually goes away by itself without the need of medications or treatment.
-However if pain persist, medication can help.
+Usually, pain or discomfort is not be felt with this disease and in the cases that pain is felt, it usually goes away by itself without the need for medications or treatment.
+However, if pain persists, medication can help.
 Your dentist or doctor may prescribe:

 Please keep in mind that investigations are still being made.
 For a correct diagnostic and treatment option visit your doctor or dentist.
-The dentist in Sani Dental Group are train professional and can provide a proper diagnostic to any oral disease you may have.
-They can also explain to you if you need any special treatment, as sometimes you vitamin shoots or a specific nutritional plan may be required.
+The dentist in Sani Dental Group are trained professionals and can provide a proper diagnosis of any oral disease you may have.
+They can also explain to you if you need any special treatment, as sometimes your vitamin shoots or a specific nutritional plan may be required.

-In your case after a visit to the dentist and in cooperation with you doctor, the cause for your geographic tongue was stress and an allergic reaction to sea food.
-Our doctors can provided you treatment options and after a few days your tongue was back to normal.
+In your case after a visit to the dentist and in cooperation with your doctor, the cause for your geographic tongue was stress and an allergic reaction to seafood.
+Our doctors can provide you treatment options and after a few days, your tongue was back to normal.

 If you feel oral discomfort and need a professional call Sani Dental Group, we have years of experience and can provide you diagnostic and assistance; call toll Free 1-855-SANI-DDS or (928) 257-1307 for more information or to schedule an appointment.